SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Analysis

 The luminosity and coverage of SN~2025qe during the early phases enable even tighter constraints of less than one day on the time of first light.
 We find a first light time of $t_0$ = 60\,691.95$^{+0.44}_{-0.49}$, which is $\textless$11~hours after the previous non-detection by ATLAS on MJD = 60\,691.50.
-Approximately 25~hours after first light (MJD = 60\,693.00), SN~2025qe was observed by GOTO and detected at $\textgreater$5$\sigma$.
-Unfortunately the peak of the $u$-band light curve was missed and therefore we are unable to determine the $u$-band rise time, but the available data indicates a rise time of $\textless$12.94~days.
+Unfortunately, the peak of the $u$-band light curve was missed and therefore we are unable to determine the $u$-band rise time, but the available data indicates a rise time of $\textless$12.93~days.
 This is generally comparable to the rise times of other SNe~Iax in the UV, such as SN~2020udy ($t_{u}$ $\lesssim$12\,d; \citealt{maguire--23}) and SN~2019muj ($t_{U}$ = 8.5$\pm$0.7\,d; \citealt{barna--21}).
 Across the $g$- to $z$-bands, we find longer rise times with increasing wavelength, ranging from approximately two weeks in the $g$-band ($t_{g}$ = 13.35$^{+0.48}_{-0.44}$~days) to three weeks in the $z$-band ($t_{z}$ = 20.28$^{+0.53}_{-0.49}$~days).
 The median power-law indices across all bands range from $\sim$1.1 -- 1.3, again indicating a relatively shallow rise in all bands and consistent with other SNe~Iax (Sect.~\ref{sect:early_lcs}).
 As was the case for SN~2024bfu, the relatively large uncertainties on $\alpha$ mean that we are unable to determine whether SN~2025qe shows any trend in $\alpha$ across wavelength -- all bands are consistent with a single, low $\alpha$.
-After peak, we find slower decline rates with increasing wavelength, ranging from $\Delta m_{15}(g)$ = 1.80$\pm$0.04 to $\Delta m_{15}(o)$ = 0.68$\pm$0.02.
+After peak, we find slower decline rates with increasing wavelength, ranging from $\Delta m_{15}(g)$ = 1.80$\pm$0.04~mag to $\Delta m_{15}(o)$ = 0.68$\pm$0.02~mag.
 Again, this is comparable to SN~2019muj, which showed decline rates of $\sim$2.0 -- 0.7 in the $g$- to $i$-bands \citep{barna--21}.